 Minimally-invasive surgery offers patients a much faster recovery than traditional spinal surgery.
 Dr. Taghva’s patients typically resume light activities after a short period and may return to a desk job within a few days, depending on the details of the operation.

 Antibiotics are prescribed to avoid infection and to encourage prompt healing.
-The doctor provides thorough aftercare instructions, including skin incision care and options for minimizing any postoperative pain.
+The doctor provides thorough laminotomy aftercare instructions, including skin incision care and options for minimizing any postoperative pain.
 Minimally invasive spine surgery mission viejo does not involve a large incision, so there is less pain after this surgical procedure than there is following traditional spinal surgery.
 Physical therapy supports maximum results and pain-free movement.

 Why Choose Dr. Alexander Taghva